 This post may contain affiliate links.

-Ever witnessed an accident inside the campground?
+Have you ever witnessed an accident inside the campground?
 We recently saw a departing RV hit a stationary RV parked at their campsite.
 Fortunately, nobody was hurt.
 But it did cause thousands of dollars of damage.
-And ended up being an expensive inconvenience that could have easily been avoided with some extra care.
-In this post, we share some RV driving and parking tips and hacks to help you avoid a crash in the campground!
+And it was an expensive inconvenience that could have easily been avoided with extra care.
+In this post, we share some RV driving and parking tips and hacks to help you avoid accidents in the campground!

-We’ve come to notice that check-out time at RV parks can be pretty interesting.
+We’ve noticed that RV park check-out time can be pretty interesting.
 With RVs of all kinds and sizes coming and going, there’s usually lots of activity, especially in big parks.

 So what happened?